Have you noticed your libido has decreased over the past years/months?

 Too much iron is bad for you.
 More than 20 milligrams of iron a day can cause constipation – so speak to your healthcare provider when taking even natural supplements.

 Sea buckthorn oil.
 There is a very specific essential fatty acid derived from sea buckthorn oil that helps many women in the alleviation of vaginal dryness.
 Sea Buckthorn oil contains beta carotene, omega 3, 6 and 9 fatty acids and omega 7 essential fats.
 Omega 7 essential fatty acids are important structural components of mucous membranes which form the protective lining of internal organs such as the vaginal, digestive and respiratory tracts, as well as the surface of the eyes and mouth.
 Sea Buckthorn oil not only promotes healthy regeneration of these membranes but also provides nutrients essential for the proper functioning of the membranes in the vaginal tract.
-So this can be beneficial even to women who have a healthy sex drive but always need a lot
+So this can be beneficial even to women who have a healthy sex drive but always need a lot of lubrication to enjoy sexual intercourse.

 A few weeks ago I was invited to the launch of the Femarelle range.
 This is a natural supplement made of DT56a which is a unique blend of soybean extract that will provide hormonal balance when oestrogen starts to decline especially in our forties and fifties as well as relieving vaginal dryness for women who have already gone through menopause.
 It is a range of three products.
 All three have a role in different stages of our sex life.
 Femarelle rejuvenate will help with sleep patterns, energy, mood and PMS symptoms which can all influence sex drive.
 Femarelle Recharge will not only reduce menopausal symptoms like hot flushes, anxiety, and night sweats but will also increase libido. and Femarelle unstoppable will relieve vaginal dryness.
 Speak to your gynaecologist, GP or Pharmacist about this or feel free to PM me for more information